Advanced Magento 2 Developer Tools For Debugging

 • Write unit tests for new features before implementation.
 Use PHPUnit to automate the testing of Magento 2 modules.

 • Create integration tests to verify component interactions.
-Implement functional tests to validate user workflows.
+Put in place functional tests to confirm user workflows.

-• Run your test suite frequently to catch issues early.
+• Run your test suite to catch issues early.

 FAQs